myrrlyn/apocrypha.es/priv/archive/13vxkv.md

 As Vivec states.
 Look at the Wheel sideways and you see the “I” of the Godhead.
 The singular which dreams the plurals.
 This sudden realisation is what kickstarts CHIM.
-This quote, however, shows more than how to reach CHIM, it also explains Lorkhan's purpose.
+This quote, however, shows more than how to reach CHIM, it also explains Lorkhan’s purpose.
 Lorkhan saw the Tower without the Wheel when he travelled to the edge of the Aurbis:

 > As the gods and demons of the Aurbis erupted, the get of Padhome tried to